Arxcel/3d-viewer/README.md

 # 3d viewer - simple .stl viewer.
 The project is written in c++ with usage of openGl and SDL2 frameworks.
-The histogram is calculated in c++ and showed in html form, which is automatically generated.
+The histogram is calculated in c++ and stored in html form, which is automatically generated.

 *Read this in other languages: [English](README.md), [Русский](README-ru.md).*